Product Creation is a Moral Act

 Some people say, “why care?”
 We screwed the pooch long ago.
 I’ll give you four reasons-

-• Caring is a happier way to live a life.
+1. Caring is a happier way to live a life.

-• Resigned nihilism is a sadder way to live a life.
+2. Resigned nihilism is a sadder way to live a life.

-• Failure and success are not binary.
+3. Failure and success are not binary.
 It can always be worse.
 It can always be better too.

-• “Why care?” is dreadfully wimpy.
+4. “Why care?” is dreadfully wimpy.
 We were once a people who, through committed and stalwart action, made things better in far bleaker hours than this.
 Must things get awful before we act?

-Why are we so slow to act and deliver good, healthier innovation?
-Our problem isn’t that we don’t know.
+Why are we so slow to deliver good, healthier innovation?
+Our problem is not that we don’t know.
 Our problem is not that innovation is impossible.
-Our problem is not that we lack the money/ability/evidence to act.
-Our problem is that we lack the courage to look at a problem and not flinch.
-Our problem is that we lack the moral mettle to stop problems with us.
-We lack the character to align our views and our actions.
-Our problem is we lack a culture of looking at an intractable problem, getting sharkish, and solving it.
-Our problem is that “do no harm” is just a quaint ethic of no real application.
-It may seem odd to apply moral considerations to consumer goods and their packaging, but it is fitting given the known, predictable, and growing harms of classes of compounds, like per- and polyfluoroalkyl compounds, plastic styrenes, bisphenols, and phthalates that are shamefully common in consumer goods.
+We don’t lack the money/ability/evidence to act.
+Our problem is that we look at a problem we are part of and look away.
+Our problem is that we lack the practice to stop problems with us.
+We are accustomed to divorce our values and our actions.
+Our problem is we lack a culture of looking at a problem, getting sharkish, and solving it.
+Our problem is that “do no harm” is just a cute ethic of no real application.

 Entertained?